venkytv/botmand/README.md

-# Botters Engine
+# BotManD Engine

-Botters is a bot engine designed to siplify the process of creating Slack bots.
+BotManD is a bot engine designed to siplify the process of creating Slack bots.
-Botters bots handle a single conversation, reading input on stdin and writing responses on stdout.
+BotManD bots handle a single conversation, reading input on stdin and writing responses on stdout.
 (Think [inetd](https://en.wikipedia.org/wiki/Inetd) for Slack conversations.)
-Botters launches multiple instances of the bots on demand, one for each individual conversation.
+BotManD launches multiple instances of the bots on demand, one for each individual conversation.
 Conversations terminate when the bot exits.

-Botters bots can be very simple.
+BotManD bots can be very simple.
 This is the complete code for a working bot which keeps track of when was the last time someone mentioned "ChatGPT" in the
 channel: